StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector/connect-a-mailbox.md

             The port number of the IMAP server.

-        2. Add a certificate authority.
+        2. Add a certificate authority (CA).

-            For more information about configuring SSL, refer to the [Configure SSL](/thehive/administration/authentication/ssl/) topic.

-            Use certificates only from trusted, predefined authorities for secure connections.
-Custom certificate authorities are not allowed.
+            The server's SSL/TLS certificate must be trusted by the Java virtual machine (JVM) truststore for secure connections.
+If your server uses a certificate from an internal CA or self-signed certificate, add it to the JVM truststore first.
+See [Configure JVM Trust for SSL/TLS Certificates](../../configuration/ssl/configure-ssl-jvm.md) for instructions.

             You can turn off the **Don't check certificate authority** toggle to bypass certificate validation, but this isn't recommended as it may compromise connection security.